 The fame or infamy of Loch Ness will always be associated with the monster said to dwell in its murky depths.
-Yet this extraordinary part of the world is also synonymous with the exquisite beauty and serenity that is the Scottish Highlands.
+Yet this extraordinary part of the world is also synonymous with the exquisite beauty and serenity of the Scottish Highlands.
 Whether a visitor is seeking adventure or solace for the soul, a cruise along the Caledonian Canal will provide both in equal measure.
-Visit www.holidayhypermarket.co.uk/all-inclusive-holidays to find the cheapest holiday deals to Scotland and visit here for a truly memorable cruise holiday.

-With the large number of cruise operators offering a number of cruise options, there is sure to be one that fits perfectly with every individual’s desires.
-Usually beginning in the picturesque Kyle of Lochalsh, cruise ships will call at the Isle of Skye where tours will be arranged of the Cullins Mountains and of the waterfront, famed for its colourful houses.
+With the large number of cruise operators offering a variety of cruise options, there is sure to be one that fits perfectly with every individual’s desires.
+Usually beginning in the picturesque Kyle of Lochalsh, cruise ships will call at the Isle of Skye where tours will be arranged of the Cullins Mountains and of the waterfront, famed for its colorful houses.

-Sailing north to Armadale, the ship will allow for visits to the Clan Donald Centre and Gardens before continuing on to the remote magnificence of Inverie on Loch Nevis.
-It would be enough just to sit on the deck and drink in the breathtaking beauty of the Scottish landscape with its rolling green hills and strikingly colourful flora, but being steeped in history the Highlands have many historical sites to visit.
+Sailing north to Armadale, the ship will stop in the Clan Donald Centre and Gardens before continuing on to the remote magnificence of Inverie on Loch Nevis.
+It would be enough just to sit on the deck and enjoy the breathtaking beauty of the Scottish landscape with its rolling green hills and strikingly colourful flora.
+Moreover, you will have an opportunity to immerse yourself in the history of the Highlands; they have many historical sites to visit.

-Loch Ness is far more than just a home to one mythical creature, although tales told by the locals are sure to be as spellbinding today as they ever were when the legend began.
-It is part of a rich Scottish tapestry woven of myth, legend and historical fact that make this isle worthy of the devotion and staunch patriotism of the most legendary of its defenders.
-Cruising its waters is certain to capture your heart and inspire your soul.
+Loch Ness is far more than just a home to one mythical creature, although tales told by the locals are sure to be as spellbinding today as they have ever been when the legend began.
+It is part of a rich Scottish tapestry woven of myths, legends and historical facts that make this isle worthy of the devotion and staunch patriotism of the most legendary of its defenders.
+Cruising its waters will certainly capture your heart and inspire your soul.